Creating Rotational Stability For Effective Quad Stretching

-One of the nice things about stretching the quadriceps while either kneeling or lying is easy to activate the quadriceps (or relatively easy) by just pressing the foot into the floor.
+One of the nice things about stretching the quadriceps while either kneeling or lying is that it is relatively easy to activate the quadriceps by just pressing the foot into the floor.

 You may find that activating and relaxing your quadriceps slowly, repeatedly, and rhythmically, makes it easier to stretch them.
 You may find that you can go deeper into the stretch on either the active phase or the relaxed phase.

 With the standing quadriceps stretch it may be a little bit more difficult to activate your quadriceps.
 You'll have to work at pushing your foot or your ankle (whichever you are grabbing) out of your hand or hands.
 So you'll have to have a good grip.

 So a bonus here is you'll not only strengthen and stretch your quadriceps, you'll also strengthen your hands.

 The usual way to stretch the quadriceps while standing is to stand upright.
 You can start with the knee forwards so that the focus is on your quadriceps, then move your knee back so that you also stretch the hip flexors.

 Another standing quadriceps stretching option is to bend forwards.

 It helps if you can touch the floor with your hand.
 If not, use a chair or yoga block for your supporting hand.

 Initially start with the knee close to your chest, then move the knee back and up to deepen the quadriceps stretch.